 Doctors may find it challenging to identify women with pregnancy denying characteristics.

 Pregnant women experiencing psychiatric disorders may be aware of their symptoms but deny they are real and link them to other causes.

 Other women without mental illnesses may experience stress and conflicts about pregnancy, which can lead to cryptic pregnancy.

-Doctors have yet to establish risk factors for cryptic pregnancy because they are unable to identify common features.
+Doctors have yet to establish risk factors for cryptic pregnancy because they are

 As the cryptic pregnancy progresses, doctors have a better chance of detecting pregnancy.
-The rate of cryptic pregnancy decreases from 1 in 475 pregnancies at 20 weeks to 1 in 2500 pregnancies when active labor begins.
+The rate of cryptic pregnancy decreases from 1 in 475 pregnancies at 20 weeks to

 Since women with cryptic pregnancies may only become aware of pregnancy in the later terms of pregnancy, they may experience emotional disturbances.

 After giving birth, the women may disassociate from their baby, increasing the risk of abuse, child neglect, and death.